ansible/ansible/docs/docsite/rst/scenario_guides/guide_packet.rst

 Introduction
 ============

-`Packet.net <https://packet.net>`_ is a bare metal infrastructure host that's supported by Ansible (>=2.3) via a dynamic inventory script and two cloud modules.
+`Packet.net <https://packet.net>`_ is a bare metal infrastructure host that's supported by Ansible (>=2.3) through a dynamic inventory script and two cloud modules.
 The two modules are:

 - packet_sshkey: adds a public SSH key from file or value to the Packet infrastructure.
 Every subsequently-created device will have this public key installed in .ssh/authorized_keys.
 - packet_device: manages servers on Packet.
 You can use this module to create, restart and delete devices.